Questions That You Should Be Asking When You Adopt

 The medical care that shelter animals receive at the VBSPCA is unparalleled.
 Every single animal is checked out by our clinic staff upon arrival and receives a full vet exam prior to being adopted.
 Senior pets have bloodwork taken to give adopters a full snapshot of the animal’s health.
-In addition to the high level of medical care the animals receive at the VBSPCA, the staff and volunteers are dedicated to every single animal and make sure that each one receives love and attention.
+In addition to the high level of medical care the animals receive at the VBSPCA, the staff and volunteers are dedicated to making sure every single animal receives love and attention.

 Why should I adopt from the VBSPCA instead of from a breeder?